akkana/imagebatch/README.md

 ### mkwebphotos (python)
 Given a directory hierarchy containing images already sized, copy the images, make thumbnails and make a starter index.php.

-### imgsize (Perl)
-Print the size of an image file.
-Based on code adapted from the excellent wwwis program, which is indispensable for setting width and height tags in html pages.

-## CSS files for displaying the gallery pages:
+## Files for displaying the gallery pages:

 ### gallerypage-base.php (PHP)
 The PHP that does the work of generating the web pages.
 Put this in a subdirectory of your web site called software, or else change the path that mkphplist uses for its require.